craigtaub/our-own-webpack/README.md

 - We use ESM so it handles cyclic dependencies better than CJS (it does this due to its compile-time statis analysis feature).
 - For simplicity we don't include non-js assets (e.g. images/css) or separate bundles (e.g. app/vendors).

+## Lifecycle events

+We use the nodejs EventEmitter to create lifecycle events which can be plugged into to add functionality.

+Each lifecycle event can be extended to pass data into a listener.

 ## Note about Webpack